plan3/griffel/README.md

 Griffel is derived from [tripit/slate](https://github.com/tripit/slate) with the biggest difference being that it fetches documentation markdown from GitHub repos based on whatever the user has access to.

-The idea behind everything is to store documentation close to the code (preferably inside the code repositories to avoid derivation) while at the same offer a beautiful central documentation hub.
+The idea behind everything is to store documentation close to the code (preferably inside the code repositories to avoid divergence) while at the same offer a beautiful central documentation hub.

 ## How it works